mposs00/keyboard-health-lights/README.md

 This was once part of a program that read health memory from Source engine video games, and then it would show the health on an RGB keyboard.

-This is super old, and the entire project files were lost to time, sadly.
-However, I want to have the code here as some sort of documentation of the project.
+Thanks to archive.org, the original project files were recovered.
+The project is based on [this one](https://github.com/billism1/KeyboardAudio) which gave me the base framework to interface with the K70.
+The code to read memory was made through trial and error, finding memory offsets via Cheat Engine.

 The result can be found on youtube